nathjaco1016/comp423-course-notes/docs/tutorials/go-setup.md

 ## **Step 5**: Make a simple program

-First, ensure that you have Go with the following code (in terminal):
+First, ensure that you have Go with the following code (in VS Code terminal):

 ``` bash
 go version